1. Master of Arts in Music Performance Organ

 A. Main subject

-- Unprepared: Short improvisation on a task set directly at the exam (Bible verse, chorale melody)
+- Unprepared: Short improvisation on a task given directly at the exam (Bible verse, chorale melody)

 - Sight reading of a simple piece